 - The time allocation keeps only a 100 ms as final safeguard buffer instead of 1500 ms.

 - Fixed a bug where manually saving and loading a game in game-in or tournament mode added Fischer delay and player bonus to the player’s clock.

-- The bitbase access for king and pawn vs. king is faster.
+- The bitbase access for KP:K is faster.

 - Increased the amount of pseudo-legal moves that entered positions can have from 190 to 200.

 - Some cleanup for the opening book code.

 - Update advised: fixed a buffer overrun that happened with “debug on” and long input lines.

 - Added support for the UCI standard options that set the engine strength in Elo.